Maximinodotpy/Gitdown/docs/keys.md

 # Frontmatter Keys

-Below you see a table which tells you which key in the frontmatter corresponds to which property of your article in wordpress.
+Below you see a table that tells you which key in the frontmatter corresponds to which property of your article in WordPress.

 | Frontmatter Key | Wordpress Property | Default Value |
 |---|---|---|